tawasta/event/website_event_events_snippet/README.rst

 ============================
 Website Event Events Snippet
 ============================
-* Advanced Events List Snippet for Website
+* Advanced Events List Snippet for Website.
+A new snippet template.

 Configuration
 =============